Ah, the life of a self-employed. You are working from anywhere, on your own schedule, according to your own rules.

 But let’s face it.
-With great power, comes great responsibility and working on your terms can be great, but in the world of never ending interesting YouTube cat videos and other distractions online, there can also be lots of productivity challenges.
+With great power, comes great responsibility.
+Working on your terms can be great, but in the world of never ending interesting YouTube cat videos and other distractions online, there can also be lots of productivity challenges.

-Google Chrome is by many considered to be the best internet browser out there, and if you look at the statistics than indeed it is also the one that is most widely used.
+Google Chrome is by many considered to be the best internet browser out there, and if you look at the statistics then it is indeed the most widely used.
 What most people are not aware of though is the fact that you can install browser extensions to create an even better experience in your browser.

 These extensions are easily installed in your Chrome browser and follow you around the internet to help you become more efficient at doing various tasks.
 There are thousands of extensions available, ranging from extensions to play a game (not helpful), to extensions that help you make sure you never make a spelling error again when posting a status update on LinkedIn (very helpful).

 In this post, we will be diving into our top list of the best Chrome Extensions that every self-employed person needs in their browser.
 Installation is super easy when you find one you like : just click on the link, and you start using it immediately.

 Always find yourself wondering of to random websites *cough* Facebook *cough* instead of working?
 Focus is a great little extension that allows you to block distracting sites for certain periods so you can entirely focus on getting your work done.
 If you’ve ever heard of the Pomodoro Technique (25 minutes of focused work, followed by a short break), this extension almost works in the same way.
 You add a list of all the websites that you tend to go to when you’re procrastinating, you set the timer and done!

 For the next 25 minutes, you won’t be able to visit these websites so you can focus on getting some work done.
 Next to that, Focus also allows you to organise your to-do items in a way that you can get the most out of the time your working distraction free.

 For those of you that think Focus might be a bit too much to start with, there is also Timewarp.